 For epic views across Queenstown and Lake Wakatipu, climb aboard the Skyline Gondola.
 On the lake, take a cruise on the classic steamship TSS Earnslaw – this can be combined with farm tours, horse treks or simply a tasty lunch or dinner option.
 From Queenstown you can take a day trip to Milford Sound by road or air, or explore Lord of the Rings filming locations by 4WD or on horseback.

-Escape the bustle of Queenstown and get away to Wanaka, another lakefront destination with a laidback vibe.
+Escape the bustle of Queenstown and get away to Wanaka, another lakefront New Zealand destination with a laidback vibe.
 Relax waterside among the cafes and restaurants, with perhaps a jaunt over to Puzzling World – a truly unique place with the world’s first 3D ‘Great Maze’, illusion rooms and other eccentric activities and architecture.

 Dunedin and Southland

-Southland’s rugged terrain is home to penguins, seals, albatross and many more species; it’s a great place for a wildlife tour.
+Southland’s rugged terrain is home to New Zealand penguins, seals, albatross and many more species; it’s a great place for a wildlife tour.
 At the tip of the Otago Peninsula, in Dunedin, is the Royal Albatross Centre, the only mainland in the world with a breeding colony of northern royal albatross.
 Colonies of little blue penguins – the smallest species of penguin of all – are also found in this region.